SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 I started this blog with the goal to have fun writing; that's been achieved.

-It was specifically _not_ a goal to be monetized or become an "influencer" with a huge following.
-I suspect that has also been successfuly avoided; this is, after all, just a crummy little blog that nobody reads.
+It was specifically _not_ a goal to be monetized or to become an "influencer" with a huge following.
+I suspect both of those have also been successfuly avoided; this is, after all, just a crummy little blog that nobody reads.

 Let's see how the numbers say we've been doing.